firesmoker/DiabloSouls/docs/NOTES.md

 	WORKFLOW:		debugging could be easier if I put a debugging CanvasItem that shows me everything I need

 Things that are very missing:
+	Small
 	GAMEPLAY:	improve cant_be_countered behaviour. make it so the enemy doesn't have to be in melee range
 	GAMEPLAY:	improve telegraphed attacks. should I show an impact warning on the ground?
 	GAMEPLAY:	parry on release sucks. revert this.
+	GAMEPLAY:	consuming mana the very moment you press to cast the spell feels weird. maybe because it takes a while to shoot.
+	GAMEPLAY:	Can't block ranged attacks
+	BUG:		Weird parry/counter rings behaviour
+	VISUAL:		No red overlay when dead
+	GAMEPLAY:	Ranged enemies have no target prediction, they shoot in a stupid manner. (not working)
+	ANIMATION:	movement could be smoother using root motion, or better more consistent animations (very very low priority)
+	GAMEPLAY:	no movement accelaration (low priority)

+	Medium
 	GAMEPLAY:	no abilities in combat other than basic attack, parry, counter, dodge, shoot projectile
 	WORLD:		arena is not an actual, interesting level
 	WORLD:		arena has no walls, objects, etc.
 	WORLD:		enemy variety
-	GAMEPLAY:	consuming mana the very moment you press to cast the spell feels weird. maybe because it takes a while to shoot.
-	GAMEPLAY:	Can't block ranged attacks
-	BUG:		Weird parry/counter rings behaviour
 	SOUND:		Play projectile sounds
 	SOUND:		Play animation sounds for attack
 	SOUND:		Play Get hit SFX by material (flesh, metallic, etc.), probably played from enemy
-	SOUND:		Missing SFX all around
-	VISUAL:		No red overlay when dead
-	VISUAL:		No normal-map lightning
-	GAMEPLAY:	Ranged enemies have no target prediction, they shoot in a stupid manner. (not working)
 	GAMEPLAY:	parry / counter is not optimized for multiple enemies
 	ANIMATION:	no counter and parry animations (maybe in the meantime - knockback? reverse step?)
+	MENUS: SETTINGS
+	GAMEPLAY:	no decals like blood and bones flying in the air (very very low priority)
+	GAMEPLAY:	higher priority highlighting for scarier enemies. make the switch by distance higher if current enemy in focus is more scary, and vice versa. maybe take enemy size into account.
+LOW PRIORITY
+	GAMEPLAY:	counter is immediate (maybe good?) and doesn't provide invulnerability (?)
+	UI:	no indication for lack of stamina to parry on the highlight circles (very low priority, if parry actually uses atmina)

+	Large:
+	SOUND:		Missing SFX all around
 	ANIMATION:	no ranged attack animation
+	VISUAL:		No normal-map lightning

+	HUGE
 	ART:		Artstyle is lacking
 	MUSIC:		no music
-	GAMEPLAY:	counter is immediate (maybe good?) and doesn't provide invulnerability (?)
-	MENUS: Pause
-	MENUS: SETTINGS
-	GAMEPLAY:	higher priority highlighting for scarier enemies. make the switch by distance higher if current enemy in focus is more scary, and vice versa. maybe take enemy size into account.
-LOW PRIORITY
 	ANIMATION:	enemy retaliation animations (lower priority)
-	GAMEPLAY:	no movement accelaration (low priority)
-	GAMEPLAY:	no decals like blood and bones flying in the air (very very low priority)
-	ANIMATION:	movement could be smoother using root motion, or better more consistent animations (very very low priority)
-	UI:	no indication for lack of stamina to parry on the highlight circles (very low priority, if parry actually uses atmina)

 Pathfinding:
 	GAMEPLAY:	Pathfinding: Set angle of offset based on angle from the collision point instead of just a random number times collisions